brennanbutler01/cs6750-hci/section-1.md

 ### CHI of Teaching Online - Chapter 5
 1. The classroom is now a user interface itself.
 Learning design and user interface design both require rapid feedback.
-2. Flexibility - design should accomodate a wide range of individual preferences and abilities. actions should be tailored.
+2. Flexibility - design should accommodate a wide range of individual preferences and abilities. actions should be tailored.
     1. Geographic flexibility - students can study from anywhere. ties into equity.
     2. Temporal flexibility - can take classes when you want.
     3. Preference flexibility - can watch on your own time, skip things if needed.
-3. Equity - should be accessible, no stigmitization.
+3. Equity - should be accessible, no stigmatization.
     1. financial - not expensive
     2. admissions - no limit on enrollment.
     3. anonymity - can choose what you want to reveal.
-4. Consistency - users shouldnt have to wonder whether words, actions, situations mean the same thing. should follow conventions
+4. Consistency - users shouldn't have to wonder whether words, actions, situations mean the same thing. should follow conventions
     1. assignment cadence - everything always available. weekly deliverables
     2. announcement - weekly lectures w/ expectations.
 5. distributed cognition